opencontainers/wg-reference-types/docs/proposals/PROPOSAL_F.md

 #### Well-known annotations
 A **well-known** annotations section is added to the [Annotations](https://github.com/opencontainers/image-spec/blob/main/annotations.md) section.
 Those annotations **SHOULD** be added to the referenced image descriptor.
+An encountered annotation that is unknown to the implementation **MUST** be ignored.
 The annotations **MAY** store small data.
 The list will evolve depending adoption.